ATirelli/ideal-octo-barnacle/README.md

 cmake ../
 make
 ```
-Note that these installation instructions have been tested only on Mac OS and Linx machines.
+Note that these installation instructions have been tested only on Mac OS and Linux machines.
 ## Execute on sample dataset
 In order to execute the program on a sample dataset, which is stored in the `data` folder
 one can type the following command